gristlabs/grist-help/help/limits.md

 ## Number of documents

 The number of documents is limited to 10 in free plans.

-Paid plans allow up to 1000 documents per user, which may be increased via a support request.
+Paid plans allow unlimited documents.
+To prevent accidental abuse of the system by automation tools, team sites may be limited to 1000 documents.
+If you encounter such a limit for legitimate use, please contact support to increase it.

 ## Number of collaborators